MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidnamecontenttransferencoding-canonical-property.md

 ms.lasthandoff: 06/15/2018
 ms.locfileid: "19768823"
 ---
-# <a name="pidnamecontenttransferencoding-canonical-property"></a>Propriedade canônico de PidNameContentTransferEncoding
+# <a name="pidnamecontenttransferencoding-canonical-property"></a>Propriedade canônica PidNameContentTransferEncoding